lolfert/live-polling-app/readme.md

   * Users can define multiple-choice options (text), with the ability to add/remove options (minimum 2, maximum e.g., 10).
   * Upon submission, the backend generates a unique poll ID and saves the poll data.
 * **Poll Sharing & Access:**
-  * After creation, the creator is redirected to a unique URL for the poll (`/poll/:pollId`).
+  * After creation, the creator is redirected to a unique URL for the poll (`/poll/:code`).
-  * This URL is the primary mechanism for sharing the poll.
   * Participants access the poll by navigating directly to this unique URL.
 * **Anonymous Voting:**
   * Voting is anonymous.
 Participants do not need to create accounts or provide nicknames.